ptmclean/cfn-nested/README.md

 # Cloudformation Nested

 A promise based library for packaging and deploying nested cloudformation stacks.
-Currently the aws SDK does not supprt nested stacks.
-This implementation is a thin wrapper over the AWS cli to provice native javascript support for nested cloudformation stacks.
+Currently the aws SDK does not support nested stacks.
+This implementation is a thin wrapper over the AWS cli to provide native javascript support for nested cloudformation stacks.

-## Pre-Requisits
+## Prerequisites
 This library assumes that AWS cli is installed and configured.
 It can be installed following the instruction [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 to configure create an AWS user with sufficient permissions for your stack/s and configure the cli with...